kdleonard93/Black-Nerds-Journey-Blog/cmb7cv5y2000209juhoo3a7cx.md

 }
 ```

-I think there is an update being proposed that should make the components accessible from the server file of the page you want the component on, which in term should work for the importing themm into the tests files without having to make this file.
+I think there is an update being proposed that should make the components accessible from server files, making imports in test files much simpler.

 ## **📊 User Experience Enhancements**